-Biology: European earwigs overwinter as adults and females lay eggs in the soil in early spring.
-Populations become noticeable by mid to late June.
+European earwigs overwinter as adults and females lay eggs in the soil in early spring.
+Populations become active in fruit trees by mid to late June.
 Wet, cool springs and summers favor this nocturnal insect.